MateuszSeler/task-manager/README.md

 - **`NotificationService`** – Sends notifications through various channels.
 - **`EmailService`** – Handles email notifications (integrated with Gmail).

-### 🔄 Event Flow

-1. **An action occurs**
-2. **A `ProjectEvent` is created** using the **Builder Pattern**
-3. **ChangeManager processes the event** and triggers the appropriate notifications
-4. Notifications are sent via email (EmailService).
-5. NotificationService determines the appropriate communication channel and sends notifications.
-By default, it delegates email notifications to EmailService but the service is open to expansion with other notification systems

 ### ✉️ Email Notifications Configuration
 By default, notifications are sent via email using Gmail SMTP, but additional notification methods (e.g., Slack, WebSockets, SMS) can be implemented.